le-doux/bitsy/docs/docs/tools/dialog/index.md

 6 **Open find tool: dialog**.
 Clicking this opens the [find tool](../find) and focuses it on the current dialog.

 7 **Dialog editing window**.
 Clicking into this window allows you to edit the text that will display for this dialog.
-See features 11-18 below for details of the additional editing options that appear.
-Click anywhere outside the window to minimise these additional options.
+See [dialog editing tools](/tools/dialog#dialog-editing-tools) below for details of the additional editing options that appear.

 8 **Add section**.
 Multiple sections of text and actions can be added to each dialog, which will be carried out from top to bottom during the game.
 Please refer to the specific pages for more details for: [basic dialog](../dialog/basicDialog), [lists](../dialog/lists), [room actions](../dialog/roomActions), [sound actions](../dialog/soundActions), [item and variable actions](../dialog/itemVariableActions).
 Press cancel to exit out of this options menu.